 An organization can operate effectively and consistently only if it has policies and rules to guide it and its members.
 At Loyola Marymount, rules pertaining to faculty and administration are established by the action of the Trustees and are summarized in the Faculty Handbook.
 Such policies as are approved subsequent to publication of this edition will be added as Official Appendices and/or promulgated policies.

-Each faculty member and administrative officer should know the regulations which apply to members of the University Community and should make every reasonable effort to adhere to them.
-Policy statements are available in the office of the Provost.
+Each faculty member and administrative officer should know the regulations that apply to members of the University Community and should make every reasonable effort to adhere to them.
+Policy statements are available in the Office of the Provost, Human Resources, or other appropriate offices.